 Super Cheap Super Last Minute Flights for Charter Flights

 Charter flights are usually not very cheap but when travel agencies still have some seats left a few days before takeoff they rather sell them at cheaper rates than leaving those seats empty.
 So if you are spontaneous enough and open to the destination, you find some amazing deals this way.
 The best website for flights originating in Germany, Austria, Switzerland, Belgium and France is http://www.lturfly.com.
 Just enter your preferred departure airport (or country) and the preferred destinations (or regions) and you will find amazing deals for flights taking off within a few days.

-A few years ago I travelled to the Dominican Republic for 130€ roundtrip using this website.
+A few years ago, I traveled to the Dominican Republic for 130€ round trip using this website.

 Error Fares – Airlines Make Mistakes

 Every now and then, when airline employees are tired or when an IT system is having a problem, flights are sold for very cheap prices!
 In these cases you have to be very fast and book your flights before the bug is fixed.
 Many blogs and websites send out newsletters and notifications whenever a cheap fare is around so make sure you sign up to these newsletters.
 The best tool I can recommend is the app “PushApp PRO”, a free app that allows you to subscribe to hash tags for which you will get a notification on your phone when one of the affiliated sites posts something with that tag.
-Just subscribe to the tag “Error Fare” and you will be set for the next big IT meltdown.
+Just subscribe to the tag “Error Fare”.
+You will now receive a message as soon as an error fare appears.

 fly4free.com is one of the best sites that never misses any error deals.